dundun276/multinomial-atherosclerosis-T2DM/README.md

 # multinomial-atherosclerosis-T2DM
-This repository contains R code for the article "Development and validation of a multinomial prediction model for atherosclerosis in a type 2 diabetes mellitus population" and for the model development paper
+This repository contains R code for the article "Development and validation of a multinomial prediction model for atherosclerosis in type 2 diabetes mellitus: insights into phenotypic heterogeneity" and for the model development paper

 # 🏗️ Usage
 See individual R scripts for each analysis step.